-The PECS baghouse. including the capture system, and quench tower appear to be maintained properly based on records provided from June 2016 - June 2017 that I reviewed on site.
+The PECS baghouse, including the capture system, and quench tower appear to be maintained properly based on the attached records from July 2017 - July 2018.
 It appears that more timely work orders related to leaks in the capture system or other issues with the BH have been implemented so that issues do not appear to be ongoing from one month to the next.
 The quench tower does not appear to have ongoing issues that would affect its performance.
+Bleeder/bypass flare system did not have any releases of raw COG during that time period and appear to be maintained and operated properly.

-- 5. IN COMPLIANCE.
+5. IN COMPLIANCE.
 Permittee shall only use acceptable make up water.
 Make up water is mill water.
-I believe it meets that definition in terms of "water from any of these sources (i.e. river), that has been used only for non-contact cooling or in water seals". - 6.
-IN COMPLIANCE.
+I believe it meets that definition in terms of "water from any of these sources (i.e. river), that has been used only for non-contact cooling or in water seals."

+6. IN COMPLIANCE.
 Pressure drop monitoring occurs on a continuous basis via a pressure drop gauge and is electronically recorded.